apertus-open-source-cinema/axiom-firmware/software/scripts/README.md

 ## Programming PIC (2 microcontrollers: PIC16F1718) on the Mainboard
 Both PICs have their programming interfaces connected via the I2C bus.
 The programming protocoll is ICSP.
 To set a PIC into programming mode the reset (MCLR# - separate lanes) needs to be triggered followed by a programming sequence.
-For this there are the icsp_* scripts and the ICSP FPGA bitstream (icsp.bit) running over I2C and UART.
+For this there are the *icsp_** scripts and the ICSP FPGA bitstream (*icsp.bit*) running over I2C and UART.
 Over UART commands can be sent to the PICs eg. to program the PIC but also to switch between I2C and ICSP.
 The PICs can be turn off (shut down of current) individually throught the GPIO extenders allowing to also program any PIC selectively in case it behaves unexpectedly.
+Once the PIC is programmed it has an I2C interface containing JTAG microcode i.e. it can output bit sequences that are JTAG compatible - this is utilized by the *pic_jtag_** scripts together with *jtag.py* (JTAG state engine).

 The most important icsp_ commands/scripts are: